 Today, the majority of upholstery now sold in the UK is imported from Eastern Europe, China and the Far East.
 Virtually all are made on a chipboard frame, which has been stapled together to meet the low price demands of the mass-market retail trade.

-At Long Eaton Sofas, each model is manufactured on a hardwood frame, made by skilled frame makers in our own wood mill to such a high standard that we guarantee them for fifteen years.
+At Long Eaton Sofas, each model is manufactured on a hardwood frame, made by skilled frame makers in our own wood mill to such a high standard that we guarantee them for thirty years.